 (3) In respect of a request made under subsection (1) —

-(a) where the request is made by the Minister and is accompanied by a declaration made by him that in his opinion —
+(a) where the request is made by the Minister and is accompanied by a declaration made by the Minister that in the Minister’s opinion —

 (i) the safety, health, or welfare of the community or a part of it is at risk; or

-(ii) a number of a group or class of employees who are, or are eligible to be, members of the organisation is bound by an award made under the Fair Work Act 2009 (Commonwealth) or continued in existence under the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Commonwealth),
+(ii) a number of a group or class of employees who are, or are eligible to be, members of the organisation is bound by an award made under the FW Act or continued in existence under the FW (Transitional) Act,

-the Commission shall give a direction under that subsection; and
+the Commission must give a direction under that subsection; and

-(b) in any other case, the Commission may give a direction under that subsection if, by reason of the conduct of the organisation or its officers or members or any of them, either generally or in a particular case, it appears to the Commission that the continuance of the registration is not consistent with or will not serve the objects of this Act, but the Commission shall not give such a direction in a case to which this paragraph applies unless it has advised the organisation of its intention to do so and has invited such officers of the organisation as the Commission considers appropriate to consult with it in respect of that conduct.
+(b) in any other case, the Commission may give a direction under that subsection if, by reason of the conduct of the organisation or its officers or members or any of them, either generally or in a particular case, it appears to the Commission that the continuance of the registration is not consistent with or will not serve the objects of this Act, but the Commission must not give such a direction in a case to which this paragraph applies unless it has advised the organisation of its intention to do so and has invited such officers of the organisation as the Commission considers appropriate to consult with it in respect of that conduct.

-(4) A direction to the Registrar under subsection (1) shall include a statement of the reasons for which the direction is given and a copy of that statement shall be attached to the summons referred to in that subsection and served therewith.
+(4) A direction to the Registrar under subsection (1) must include a statement of the reasons for which the direction is given and a copy of that statement must be attached to the summons referred to in that subsection and served with the summons.

-(5) The organisation concerned may apply to the Registrar for further particulars of the statement of reasons referred to in subsection (4) and the Registrar shall supply such further particulars as the commissioner who constituted the Commission that gave the direction may direct.
+(5) The organisation concerned may apply to the Registrar for further particulars of the statement of reasons referred to in subsection (4) and the Registrar must supply such further particulars as the commissioner who constituted the Commission that gave the direction may direct.

 (6) For the hearing and determination of a matter under this section the commissioner referred to in subsection (5) must not be one of the commissioners who constitute the Commission in Court Session for the purposes of this section.